mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **SPECIAL: FORGE CATALYST**

 If Silvaris is with party and needs "fire that burned for thousand years":
 > *"Perfect.
-This forge has burned since before the Sundering—for over three thousand years.
+This forge has burned since before the Worldrend—for over three thousand years.
 A coal from this fire will complete my ritual."*
 - Silvaris carefully extracts glowing ember
 - Places it in protective crystal container
 - Can now perform Ritual of Eternal Dreaming